f3ve/PatentPal_takehome/README.md

 ## Description

 This is a demo graph editor built for the patentPal team.
-It features a full functional Graph Editor with intuitive controls.
+It features a fully functional Graph Editor with intuitive controls.
 Keyboard controls were largely inspired by editors like VScode and Atom.

 To the team at PatentPal, Thank you very much for taking the time to review my project and considering me for this role.
-I Look forward to presenting this to you and receiving your feedback
+I Look forward to presenting this to you and receiving your feedback.

 - Visit the live [Demo](https://patent-pal-takehome.vercel.app/)
 - Or follow the the project set up instructions to run locally.